Do You Pedal an Electric Bike?

 Pedal an Electric Bike

 Now that you understand the technology and the laws, you can make an informed choice based on your personal goals.
+Whether you’re wondering “do you pedal an electric bike for exercise, or just cruise?”, the right system depends on how you ride.

 For the Fitness Enthusiast